rixiobarrios/view_plugin/README.md

 - Step 48 - Select Type POD plugin

 - Step 49 - Enter generated link from deployment into URL adding https:// or http://

+- Step 49 - Enter generated link from deployment into URL adding https:// or http://

+- Step 50 - Enter name space previously set at project generator with forward slashes instead of dots e.g. sap.custom.plugin.view_plugin to sap/custom/plugin/view_plugin

+- Step 51 - Enter PATH as the project's folder e.g. /view_plugin

+- Step 52 - Check the Enable Status box and click Create

+- Step 53 - Custom plugin is enabled and vaialable in the DMC and can be used in a POD (Production Operation Dashboard)

+- Step 54 - Select DEFAULT_ORDER_POD

+- Step 55 - Select Details

+- Step 56 - Search for our newly created plugin e.g. view_plugin

+Newly Registered plugin not showin in POD designner